elasticpath/elasticpath-dev/docs/commerce-manager/promotions-builder/index.md

 For example, if you have two promotions that can be stacked, the promotion with priority 90 will be applied before the promotion with priority 60.

 If no priority is set, the promotions are applied sequentially based on their creation dates.
-The oldest promotion is applied first, with the newer promotions stacked upon it.
-For example, if a SKU matches the criteria of the oldest promotion, the promotion will be applied to the item price each time.
-For instance, if the item price is $50, each stacked promotion will be applied against the $50 item price.
+The newest promotion is applied first and discounted prices calculated against any previously-discounted item prices.
+For example, if a SKU matches the criteria of the multiple promotions, the promotions will be applied will be applied in order from the newest to the oldest.
+If the original item price is $50 and the newest promotion applies a 10% discount, the item price would be reduced to $45.
+The next promotion would then be applied to this new price.

 ## Scenarios